exploratory-io/book/analytics/anomaly.md

   * Date - A Date or POSIXct column when the observation was made.
   * Some measure value - Numeric column that stores observed value.

+## Analytics Properties
+  * Direction of Anomaly - Direction of anomaly.
+The default is Positive and Negative.
+This can be
+    * Positive and Negative - Both positive and negative direction.
+    * Positive - Only positive direction.
+    * Negative - Only negative direction.
+  * Max Anomaly Ratio - The default is 0.1.
+The maximum ratio of anomaly data compared to the number of total data.
+  * Alpha (Sensitivity to Anomaly Data) - The default is 0.05.
+The larger the value, the more anomaly data are captured.
+  * Report Only Last Values within - The default is NULL.
+Find only last anomalies within a day or hour.
+This can be
+    * Reporting All Anomaly - Find all anomalies.
+    * Day - Find last anomalies within a day.
+    * Hour - Find last anomalies within an hour.
+  * Threshold of Positive Anomaly - The default is 'None'.
+If this is specified, only positive anomalies above the threshold are reported.
+This can be
+    * No Threshold - No threshold.
+    * 95th Percentile - 95th percentile of the daily max values.
+    * 99th Percentile - 99th percentile of the daily max values.
+    * Median of Max - Median of daily max values.
+  * Piecewise Median Time Window (Weeks) - The default is 2.
+The size of piecewise median time window (span of seasons).
+The unit is weeks.

 ## How to Use This Feature
 1. Click Analytics View tab.